 Hands-on applications of Microsoft Publisher, a comprehensive software package that combines text, graphics, illustrations, and photographs to produce typeset quality documents for local printer output or for commercial printing.
-Includes: newsletters; brochures; flyers; web pages; business cards; letterheads and envelopes; advertising and marketing materials; and greeting cards; PDF and web file formats; and printing options.
+Includes:

-BUS 187 Project for Business
+BUS 187 Project for Business (1)

 Course requires 32 hours lecture/laboratory.
 Students should refer to course listing in Class Schedule for scheduling options.